 - Shopping / markets

 Children of all ages are welcome at this sociable property and will enjoy running around the gardens and splashing in the pool, though the vibe is more of a grown-up one.
-Couples with older children, or families wanting more space and privacy, may want to book one of the separate concierged villas.
+Couples with older children, or families wanting more space and privacy, may want to book one of the separate concierged villas or one of the dozen chic countryside villas.

 Babies (0-1 years), Toddlers (1-4 years), Children (4-12 years)